-Algorithm for the Treatment and Management of Hypoglycaemia in Adults with Diabetes Mellitus in Hospital nt of Hypoglycaemia in Adults with Diabetes N Aellitus in Hospital Hypoglycaemia is a serious condition and should be treated as an emergency regardless of level of consciousness.
-Hypoglycaemia is defined as blood glucose of less than 4.0mmol/L (if not less than 4.0mmol/L but symptomatic give a small carbohydrate snack for symptom relief). e treated as an emergency regardless of level of co )mmol/L but symptomatic give a small carbohydrat nsciousness.
-Hypoglycaemia is defined as blood e snack for symptom relief).
-For further information see the full guideline "The Hospital Management of Hypoglycaemia in Adults with Diabetes Mellitus" at www.diabetes.org.uk/joint-british-diabetes-society ospital Management of Hypoglycaemia in Adults with Diabetes Mellitus" at Mild Moderate Severe Adults who are conscious, orientated and able to swallow Patient conscious and able to swallow, but confused, disorientated or aggressive Patient unconscious/fitting or very aggressive or nil by mouth (NBM) $\rightarrow$ $\rightarrow$ $\rightarrow$ 5 Give 15-20g of quick acting carbohydrate, such as 5-7 Dextrosol® tablets or 4-5 Glucotabs® If capable and cooperative, treat as for mild hypoglycaemia Check ABC, stop IV insulin, contact doctor urgently or 150-200ml pure fruit juice Test blood glucose level after 15 minutes and if still less than 4.0mmol/L repeat up to 3 times.
-If still hypoglycaemic, call doctor and consider IV If not capable and cooperative but can swallow give 1.5-2 tubes of 40% glucose gel (squeezed into mouth between teeth and gums).
-If ineffective, use 1mg glucagon IM Give IV glucose over 15 minutes as 75ml 20% glucose or 150ml 10% glucose or 1mg Glucagon IM (see below) 10% glucose at 100 ml/hr or 1mg glucagon IM Test blood glucose level after 10-15 minutes and if still less than 4.0mmol/L repeat above up to 3 times.
-If still hypoglycaemic, call doctor and consider IV 10% glucose at 100 ml/hr Recheck glucose after 10 minutes and if still less than 4.0mmol/L, repeat treatment $\rightarrow$ $\rightarrow$ $\rightarrow$ SS ( Blood glucose level should now be 4mmol/L or above.
-Give 20g of long acting carbohydrate e.g. two biscuits / slice of bread / 200-300ml milk/ next meal containing carbohydrate (give 40g if IM glucagon has been used) For patients with enteral feeding tube Give 20g quick acting carbohydrate via enteral tube e.g. 50-70ml Ensure Plus @Juice or Fortijuice®.
-Check glucose after 10-15 minutes.
-Repeat up to three times until glucose &gt;4.0mmol/L. ow be 4mmol/L or above. slice of bread / 200-300ml milk/ next meal containing glucagon has been used) toting carbohydrate via enteral tube e.g. 50-70ml Ensure tes.
-Repeat up to three times until glucose > 4.0mmol/L. further management If glucose now 4.0mmol/L or above, follow up treatment as described on the left.
-If NBM, once glucose >4.0mmol/L give 10% glucose infusion at 100ml/hr until no longer NBM or reviewed by doctor $\rightarrow$ $\rightarrow$ $\rightarrow$ DO NOT OMIT SUBSEQUENT DOSES OF REVIEW INSULIN / ORAL HYPOC DO NOT OMIT SUBSEQUENT DOSES OF INSULIN.
-CONTINUE REGULAR CAPILLARY BLOOD GLUCOSE MONITORING FOR 24 TO 48 HOURS REVIEW INSULIN / ORAL HYPOGLYCAEMIC DOSES.
-GIVE HYPOGLYCAEMIA EDUCATION AND REFER TO DIABETES TEAM VIONITORING FOR 24 TO 48 HOURS.
-D REFER TO DIABETES TEAM GLUCAGON MAY TAKE UP TO 15 MINUTES TO WORK ANE CAUTIOI GLUCAGON MAY TAKE UP TO 15 MINUTES TO WORK AND MAY BE INEFFECTIVE IN UNDERNOURISHED PATIENTS, IN SEVERE LIVER DISEASE AND IN REPEATED HYPOGLYCAEMIA CAUTION IN ORAL HYPOGLYCAEMIC AGENT- INDUCED HYPOGLYCAEMIA.
-ERE LIVER DISEASE AND IN REPEATED HYPOGLYCAEMIA MIA.
-IN PATIENTS WITH RENAL/CARDI/ IN PATIENTS WITH RENAL/CARDIAC DISEASE, USE INTRAVENOUS FLUIDS WITH CAUTION.
-AVOID FRUIT JUICE IN RENAL FAILURE D FRUIT JUICE IN RENAL FAILURE
+Algorithm for the Treatment and Management of Hypoglycaemia in Adults with Diabetes Mellitus in Hospital

+Hypoglycaemia is a serious condition and should be treated as an emergency regardless of level of consciousness.
+Hypoglycaemia is defined as blood glucose of less than 4.0mmol/L (if not less than 4.0mmol/L but symptomatic give a small carbohydrate snack for symptom relief).

+For further information see the full guideline "The Hospital Management of Hypoglycaemia in Adults with Diabetes Mellitus" at www.diabetes.org.uk/joint-british-diabetes-society

+Mild Moderate Severe Adults who are conscious, orientated and able to swallow Patient conscious and able to swallow, but confused, disorientated or aggressive Patient unconscious/fitting or very aggressive or nil by mouth (NBM) \downarrow \checkmark \checkmark Give 15-20g of quick acting carbohydrate, such as 5-7 Dextrosol® tablets or 4-5 Glucotabs® or 150-200ml pure fruit juice or 60ml Glucojuice® Test blood glucose level after 15 minutes and if still less than 4.0mmol/L repeat up to 3 times.
+If still hypoglycaemic, call doctor and consider IV 10% glucose at 600-800 ml/hr or 1mg glucagon IM If capable and cooperative, treat as for mild hypoglycaemia If not capable and cooperative but can swallow give 2 tubes of 40% glucose gel (squeezed into mouth between teeth and gums).
+If ineffective, use 1mg glucagon IM Test blood glucose level after 10-15 minutes and if still less than 4.0mmol/L repeat above up to 3 times.
+If still hypoglycaemic, call doctor and consider IV 10% glucose at 600-800ml/hr Check ABC, stop IV insulin, contact doctor urgently Give IV glucose over 15 minutes as 75ml 20% glucose or 150ml 10% glucose or 1mg Glucagon IM (see below) Recheck glucose after 10 minutes and if still less than 4.0mmol/L, repeat treatment \checkmark \checkmark \downarrow Blood glucose level should Give 20g of long acting carbohydrate e.g. two bise meal containing carbohydrate (give 40g For patients on enteral feeding tube Give 20g qu 50-70ml Ensure [®] Plus juce or Fortijuce [®] or 60ml Glu Repeat up to three times until glucose > 4.0m if IM glucagon has been used) iick acting carbohydrate via enteral tube e.g. icojuice®.
+Check glucose after 10-15 mins.
+If glucose now 4.0mmol/L or above, follow up treatment as described on the left.
+If NBM, once glucose >4.0mmol/L give 10% glucose infusion at 100ml/hr until no longer NBM or reviewed by doctor \downarrow \checkmark \downarrow REVIEW INSULIN / ORAL HYP OF INSULIN.
+CONTINUE REGULAR CAPILLARY BLOOD GLUCOS POGLYCAEMIC DOSES.
+GIVE HYPOGLYCAEMIA EDUCATION AN ND MAY BE INEFFECTIVE IN UNDERNOURISHED PATIENTS, IN SI ION IN ORAL HYPOGLYCAEMIC AGENT- INDUCED HYPOGLYC/ ND REFER TO DIABETES TEAM IN PATIENTS WITH RENAL/CAR DIAC DISEASE, USE INTRAVENOUS FLUIDS WITH CAUTION.
+AV OID FRUIT JUICE IN RENAL FAILURE